ccoutant/dwarf-locations/013-generalize-address-spaces.md

 Change the description of `DW_OP_aspace_deref_size` to:

 >    `DW_OP_aspace_deref_type` takes two operands.
 The first operand
->    is a 1-byte unsigned integer that specifies the byte size S of
+>    is a 1-byte unsigned integral operand that specifies the byte
->    the type given by the second operand.
-The second operand is an
+>    size S of the type given by the second operand.
+The second
->    ULEB integer that represents the offset of a debugging
+>    operand is an ULEB integer that represents the offset of a
->    information entry in the current compilation unit, which must be
+>    debugging information entry in the current compilation unit,
->    a DW_TAG_base_type entry that provides the type T of the value to
+>    which must be a DW_TAG_base_type entry that provides the type T
->    be retrieved.
-The size S must be the same as the byte size of the
+>    of the value to be retrieved.
+The size S must be the same as the
->    base type represented by the type T. It pops the top two stack
+>    byte size of the base type represented by the type T. It pops the
->    entries, an address A and an address space identifier AS.
-The
+>    top two stack entries, an address A and an address space
->    address A must be an integral value which represents the offset
+>    identifier AS.
+The address A must be an integral value which
->    into the address space AS.
-The address space AS must be an
+>    represents the offset into the address space AS.
+The address
->    integral type value that represents a target architecture
+>    space AS must be an integral type value that represents a target
->    specific address space identifier. `DW_OP_aspace_deref_type`
+>    architecture specific address space
+>    identifier. `DW_OP_aspace_deref_type` behaves like
->    behaves like `DW_OP_aspace_deref` except a data item whose size
+>    `DW_OP_aspace_deref` except a data item whose size is S rather
->    is S rather than the size of a generic type is retrieved from the
+>    than the size of a generic type is retrieved from the memory
->    memory location L whose address space is AS and whose address is
+>    location L whose address space is AS and whose address is A and
->    A and pushed onto the stack as a value of type T.
+>    pushed onto the stack as a value of type T.

 In Section 6.3 "Type Modifier Entries", after the paragraph starting "A modified type entry describing a pointer or reference type...", add